do-mpc/do-mpc/documentation/source/theory_mpc.rst

 After a certain time interval, the measurement, estimation and computation process is repeated with a shifted horizon.
 This is the reason why this method is also called **receding horizon control (RHC)**.

-Major advantages of MPC in comparison to traditional **reactive** control approaches, e.g. PID, LQR, etc. are
+Major advantages of MPC in comparison to traditional **reactive** control approaches, e.g. PID, etc. are

 * **Proactive control action**: The controller is anticipating future disturbances, set-points etc.